-Will clorox kill roots in a sewer line? | In most cases | 5% | In some cases | 17% | Never | 41% | Not sure | 35% | | | Question: Will clorox kill roots in a sewer line?
-Top Answer (41% of 17 votes): Never.
+Will clorox kill roots in a sewer line? | | In most cases | 5% | | In some cases | 15% | | Never | 45% | | Not sure | 35% | | | | | Question: Will clorox kill roots in a sewer line?
+Top Answer (45% of 20 votes): Never.

-Answer: Never Explanation: It is not a root killer. | A SHIDDY SITUATION | Answer: Not sure Explanation: I'm not a big believer in this method.
-There are products that we offer that will keep roots out for up to one year. | SDL Plumbing Inc. | Answer: Not sure Explanation: Any kind of root treatment such as clorox or rootX or any number of other products, is only a stop gap solution and only delays the inevitable repair or replacement of the line. | Plumbing Zone, Inc. | | ProMatcher | Answer: In some cases Explanation: Bleach will kill any plant, however without a foaming action it will tend to stay in the bottom of the pipe and my not touch the roots and therefore wont kill them. | Company name here |
+| | Alabama Pumper LLC | Answer: Never Explanation: no ,but muratic acid will. | | T and T Repair Services | Answer: Never Explanation: It is not a root killer. | | A SHIDDY SITUATION | | | ProMatcher | Answer: Not sure Explanation: Any kind of root treatment such as clorox or rootX or any number of other products, is only a stop gap solution and only delays the inevitable repair or replacement of the line. | | Plumbing Zone, Inc. | Answer: Never Explanation: Do not put bleach down your drain. | | Jafco Sewer Repair | Answer: In some cases Explanation: Bleach will kill any plant, however without a foaming action it will tend to stay in the bottom of the pipe and my not touch the roots and therefore wont kill them. | | Company name here |

 |